 Basmati rice is sauteed in seasoned gee before peas being added.
 It gets its yellow color from turmeric, although saffron can also be used if available.

 This rice works well over a gas camp stove in a saucepan, or in a Dutch oven over the fire.
 It can be served with a wide range of curries.

 1 teaspoon cumin seeds

 1/2 cup peas

-In a saucepan or Dutch oven over moderate temperature add the gee, when melted add the cumin, onion and garlic.
+In a pot or Dutch oven over moderate temperature add the gee, when melted add the cumin, onion, and ginger.
 Stir until the cumin starts to become fragrant.

 Wash the rice then add to the gee and stir while gently frying.
 When it starts to stick add the warm water.